-For more information or to join the Taskforce, contact Sam Perlman, Economic Development Manager.
+For more information or to join the Taskforce, contact Paige Funkhouser, Economic Development Manager.

 DCEDC also supports the Door County Business & Education Partnership, the one-stop access point for business and education connections in Door County.
 The Partnership strives educate youths about local career opportunities and to ensure that all area students have the skills and behaviors necessary to succeed in the ever-changing global economy.

 The Door County Job Center is where local employers and job seekers connect.
 The Job Center can assist employers with recruitment, retention and referral services, and helps job seekers with job search, work readiness, job skill building and employment retention.